6 steps to build a neural network in OpenNN

 );

-Now, the NeuralNetwork class is responsible for building the neural network and adequately organizing the layers of neurons using the following constructor.
-If you need more complex architectures, you should see the NeuralNetwork class.
+The NeuralNetwork base class is responsible for building the network and adequately organizing the layers of neurons.
+If you need more complex architectures, see the NeuralNetwork class.

 // Set input and output names